chrisjbarr/career/2022-summer-hunt/thisdotlabs/questionnaire.md

 #### How do you plan on working remotely?

+I have worked remotely for multiple positions over the last 13 years in both individual and lead positions.
+I have a dedicated office in my home with 3 monitors, a gaming rig as my workstation and lots of plush toys.
+I over communicate to my peers and leadership my status as well as actively engage in in "general" type async channels in Slack / Teams.
+I try to bring a certain level of fun and question asking to these types of channels in an effort to interest others in joining in an effort to create community - I understand not everyone is interested in participation and can be self aware enough to know when I need to disengage.

 #### What is something that you find especially annoying about working with people?

 #### What if you become really frustrated with a teammate?
 What are you going to do?